-As a teacher, one of the best things you can do is get involved in your community.
-I’ve seen some amazing stories of educators who do this, and it’s something I strive to do as well.
+As a teacher, it’s so important to get involved in your community.
+It’s something I absolutely strive to do.
 I’ve been a special education teacher for 13 years, and I love my job.
 With special education, you spend time showing your students that they matter and that we all learn a little differently.

 So I was excited to find a program that could start within my classroom—with my students—to teach the entire school about the importance of recycling.